LuYF-Lemon-love/susu-transformers-docs/docs/source/en/perf_train_gpu_one.md

 fully connected layers (which are involved in GEMMs (General Matrix Multiplications)).

 [Tensor Core Requirements](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html#requirements-tc)
 define the multiplier based on the dtype and the hardware.
-For instance, for fp16 data type a multiple of 8 is recommended, unless it's an A100 GPU, in which case use multiples of 64.
+For instance, **for fp16 data type a multiple of 8 is recommended**, unless
+**it's an A100 GPU, in which case use multiples of 64**.

 For parameters that are small, consider also [Dimension Quantization Effects](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html#dim-quantization).
 This is where tiling happens and the right multiplier can have a significant speedup.

 ## Gradient Accumulation

-The **gradient accumulation** method aims to calculate gradients in smaller increments instead of computing them for the entire batch at once.
-This approach involves iteratively calculating gradients in smaller batches by performing forward and backward passes through the model and accumulating the gradients during the process.
-Once a sufficient number of gradients have been accumulated, the model's optimization step is executed.
-By employing gradient accumulation, it becomes possible to increase the **effective batch size** beyond the limitations imposed by the GPU's memory capacity.
-However, it is important to note that the additional forward and backward passes introduced by gradient accumulation can slow down the training process.
+The **gradient accumulation** method aims to calculate gradients in smaller increments instead of computing them for the entire batch at once. **This approach involves iteratively calculating gradients in smaller batches by performing forward and backward passes through the model and accumulating the gradients during the process.
+Once a sufficient number of gradients have been accumulated, the model's optimization step is executed.** By employing gradient accumulation, it becomes possible to increase the **effective batch size** beyond the limitations imposed by the GPU's memory capacity. **However, it is important to note that the additional forward and backward passes introduced by gradient accumulation can slow down the training process.**

 You can enable gradient accumulation by adding the `gradient_accumulation_steps` argument to  [`TrainingArguments`]: